Domica Cave

-As an element of the Caves of Aggtelek Karst and Slovak Karst the site has been induced into the UNESCO World Heritage list in 1995.
+As an element of the Caves of Aggtelek Karst and Slovak Karst the site was listed as a UNESCO World Heritage Site list in 1995 because of the diversity of cave features found within it and its record of both tropical and temperate effects on karst cave formation.

 Exploration

-The site belongs to a complex variety of formations that include 712 caves, many of which were well known among the local population for centuries.
-Bartholomeides, a priest from Ochtiná documented his first systematic excursions into the Certova diera Cave in 1801.
-His conclusions that a number of local caves are simply parts of a bigger entity were corroborated by the explorer I.Vass, who surveyed the Baradla cave in 1821.
+The site belongs to a complex variety of karstic formations that include 712 caves, many of which were well known among the local population for centuries.
+Bartholomeides, a priest from Ochtiná, documented his first systematic excursions into the Certova diera Cave in 1801.
+His conclusions that a number of the local caves are simply parts of a bigger entity were corroborated by the explorer I.Vass, who surveyed the Baradla cave in 1821.
 E.Nyari took up archaeological work in 1881 and suggested a connection of the Certova diera and Baradla Cave as did K. Siegmenth in 1891.
 Only the extensive work of Jan Majko in 1926 confirmed the interconnection of several local caves and lead to the discovery of the Domica cave on October 3, 1926.
 J. Majko penetrated from its bottom through a 15 m deep abyss into large underground spaces in 1926 where plenty of archaeological discoveries were made later.